Dominic Frisby

 Dominic Frisby is a British comedian, author and voice actor, known both for his satirical songs and his commentary on finance and economics.

-He has variously been described as, “mercurially witty” (Lloyd Evans in the Spectator), having “a genius touch” (Dominic Cavendish in the Telegraph) and “all over the place” (Brian Logan in the Guardian).
+He has variously been described as “mercurially witty” (Lloyd Evans in the Spectator), having “a genius touch” (Dominic Cavendish in the Telegraph) and “all over the place” (Brian Logan in the Guardian).

 In the UK, his best known song is "17 Million Fuck Offs".
 Worldwide his song, "We’re All Far Right Now", has more than 50 million views.

-His books, including Daylight Robbery: How Tax Shaped Our Past and Will Change Our Future, Bitcoin: The Future of Money? and Life After the State, explore economic and historical issues such as money, gold, taxation, bitcoin, and investment.
+His books, including The Secret History of Gold: Myth, Money, Politics and Power', Daylight Robbery: How Tax Shaped Our Past and Will Change Our Future, Bitcoin: The Future of Money? and Life After the State, explore economic and historical issues such as money, gold, taxation, bitcoin, and investment.
 Frisby also writes and speaks on these topics through his columns and his newsletter, The Flying Frisby.
 He has written two feature documentaries on related subjects, Four Horsemen and Adam Smith: Father of the Fringe.

-Early life and Education
+Early life and education

 Born in the United Kingdom, he is the son of the playwright Terence Frisby, and Christine Vecchione.
 He was educated at St Paul's School and Manchester University, where he studied Italian and drama, and the Webber Douglas Academy of Dramatic Art.

 Career

-Early Comedy
+Early comedy

 Frisby began performing live stand-up in 1997 with a musical comedy act, the Upper-Class Rap, which he had originally tried to get released as a Christmas novelty single.
 His friend, a music agent, brother of anarchic comedian Malcolm Hardee, advised him to try it out at his brother's comedy club, Up The Creek in Greenwich, which he did.
 “The next thing I knew I was a comedian,” Frisby said.

 He won the Ha Bloody Ha New Act of the Year competition in 1998 in a final that included Hal Cruttenden, Mickey Flanagan, and Rob Rouse.
 In 1999 he was runner-up the Leicester Mercury New Comedian of the Year.

 He followed the Upper-Class Rap with other character acts, including Alpine slap-dancer, Ludwig the Bavarian, farm hand Morris the Morris Dancer, and It guy Simon la Fontaine.
 Steve Bennett writing for Chortle in 2000 said his show was “a series of fine comic characters delivering some inspired gags” but “sadly patchy.”
 Writing for the Guardian, Dave Simpson said the show was “unusual, but hugely funny” and that “Frisby is a comic catch.”

 Frisby began compering in 2003, and became resident host at London’ Downstairs at the King's Head in Crouch End, which he called his "favourite venue".

 He still comperes on the UK comedy circuit today and is said to be Nigel Farage's favourite comic.

 Edinburgh Fringe

-Frisby has written and performed in many shows at Edinburgh Festival Fringe.
+Frisby has written and performed in several shows at Edinburgh Festival Fringe.